Data Structures for Muggles

 Binary Tree

-Please note that each full binary tree of the same height will only have one type.
-If we numbering the nodes in a full binary tree from top to bottom, left to right, then we will have the following properties.
+Please note that each perfect binary tree of the same height will only have one type.
+If we numbering the nodes in a perfect binary tree from top to bottom, left to right, then we will have the following properties.

-• Let nn be the number of nodes in a FULL binary tree
+• Let nn be the number of nodes in a perfect binary tree

 • Parent node of ii is node floor(i2)floor(\frac{i}{2})